“Rend your Heart and not your Garment” (Chapter 2:12-17)

 True heartfelt repentance will also express itself in a deep sorrow and regret because the Lord’s name has been dishonoured among the pagans because of His people’s sin.
 The final appeal is to the sovereign mercy of God.
 While it is not specifically mentioned here the cry for mercy is always based on God’s covenant promises.
 Remember when the people sinned around the golden calf and God wanted to wipe them out Moses stood in the gap between God and Israel and reminded Him of His covenant promises and the Lord relented.

 As believers whenever we sin against the Lord we are bringing disgrace and dishonour to His name.
-Next time you are tempted to sin stop and think about how it will dishonour the name of the Lord Jesus Christ who has purchased you with His own blood.
+Next time you are tempted to sin stop and think about how it will dishonour the name of the Lord Jesus the Messiah who has purchased you with His own blood.

 While the faith prosperity gospel is tolerated and the Kingdom now teaching embraced and the purpose driven marketing strategy for Church growth pursued.
 While there is psychology, Psychotherapy, Alpha, Seeker sensitive, positive thinking ideology tolerated and Ecumenical dialogue and doctrinal compromise in the Church the name of the Lord Jesus is dishonoured.
 Many have a Jesus but He is not the Jesus of the Bible but another Jesus hence they have another gospel and the scripture is clear that if any person preaches another gospel they are under a curse (Galatians 1:6-9).
 In fact anyone who ads to God’s Word or takes away from it will have experience the plagues of God’s wrath and will lose his share in the tree of life and in the Holy City (Revelation 22:18-19).